 A homeowner or business owner might notice that plumbers often promote themselves as being “licensed and certified.”
-Other plumbers may lack such credentials, leading customers to wonder whether they should hire a licensed and certified professional for the job.
-Understanding some of the positive aspects of licenses and certifications can help you make an informed decision regarding which plumbing company is the right fit.
+Other plumbers may lack such credentials.
+It’s unwise to hire unqualified plumbers to take care of your delicate plumbing problems.

-Once licensed, plumbers can work as a journeyman or a master plumber, and there are some key differences between the two.
+Once licensed, plumbers can work as a journeyman or master plumber, and there are some key differences between the two.
 A master plumber usually possesses more experience and training.
 They may handle duties outside a journeyman’s scope.
-A journeyman plumber is qualified to handle common repairs, routine maintenance and basic installations at a residence.
+A journeyman plumber is qualified to handle common repairs, routine maintenance, and basic installations at a residence.

 Hiring a licensed and certified plumber may come with several upsides.
 Understanding potential benefits could sway a homeowner to call a licensed plumbing contractor to perform the requested work.